It is entirely your responsibility to follow these policies.

 of fact sought.
 In short, breaches of Academic Integrity will not be

-- Departmental Statement on Academic Integrity in Homework
+- Departmental Statement on Academic Integrity in Homework and

 All academic work must be your own.
 Plagiarism, defined as copying